JuanPabloDiaz/platzi/2022/FlujoDesarrolloModernoCodeStream/readme.md

 # Flujo de Desarrollo Moderno CodeStream Course

-This repo is part of a Platzi course called: "[Curso de Flujo de Desarrollo Moderno CodeStream](https://platzi.com/cursos/desarrollo-moderno-codestream/)".
+This folder is part of a Platzi course called: "[Curso de Flujo de Desarrollo Moderno CodeStream](https://platzi.com/cursos/desarrollo-moderno-codestream/)".

 Create Software in the most efficient way possible, individually or as a team.
 Learn how to maintain effective communication and improve team coordination with CodeStream: the collaboration tool for developer teams that allows the entire Software development workflow to exist within your editor, facilitating your work and that of your team.

-## Challenge 🎲

 <!-- BUILD WITH -->